BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 Enterprise content management (ECM) has evolved from an obscure pursuit to a mainstream concern.
-This growing interest in the concept, along with the steady evolution of its
+This growing interest in the concept, along with the steady evolution of its accompanying tools, has made significant contributions in moving forward the information governance initiatives of many IT shops.
+But, as with most things in the technology world, the advantages created by some of these tools can create disadvantages as well.

 Modern-day ECM is a holistic strategy designed to manage unstructured data.
 Structured data largely resides in databases and is managed through classic business intelligence and data warehousing strategies.
 Unstructured data, commonly contained in Web content, emails and contracts, has long presented management problems because it's inherently fluid and random.
 The good news is compliance executives are finding enterprise content management tools and strategies to be effective solutions for many of these problems.